 The Centre aspires to make significant contributions in four ways:

-- Research impact: develop knowledge to help reduce the impact of unexpected developments and the passing of tipping points in East Antarctica and the adjacent Southern Ocean
+- Research impact: develop knowledge to help reduce the impact of unexpected developments and the passing of tipping points in the East Antarctic and the adjacent Southern Ocean

-- Establishing fundamental datasets and tools of international significance: revealing key processes, observations of state and change, and developing new capability for predicting the future of East Antarctica and the Southern Ocean.
+- Establishing fundamental datasets and tools of international significance: revealing key processes, observations of state and change, and developing new capability for predicting the future of the East Antarctic and the Southern Ocean.

 - Partnership and stakeholder engagement: working with key stakeholder groups across industry and government, as well as international policy-informing and regulatory agencies